bennidi/mbassador/README.md

 [![](https://jitpack.io/v/continuumsecurity/mbassador.svg)](https://jitpack.io/#continuumsecurity/mbassador)

-This fork start from version 1.3.1 born out of necessity to get a deep manage subscriptions
+This fork starts from version 1.3.1 and is born out of the necessity to allow a deeper management of object subscriptions

 ## Features